CS-433/ml-project-2-ml_pls/README.md

 Pascal  Epple   : @epplepascal \
 Selima  Jaoua   : @salimajaoua

-# Project presentation and functions used
+# Project presentation and methods used

 ## Presentation :
 The aim of this project is to explore if the heterogeneity of schizophrenia can be tackled by dividing the patients into subgroups using unsupervised learning.
 A clinical data set where 227 schizophrenia patients performed a battery of perceptual and cognitive tasks has been provided.
 The purpose is to build clusters in order to construct different classifications and use them to describe differences between groups of patients.
 To validate the subgroups,  polygenic risk scores and the symptoms subscales are provided in the data set.